symbol/symbol-docs/source/guides/network/configuring-node-properties.rst

     friendlyName: my-uber-node
     dataDirectory: ./data

-These settings can also be directly provided to |catapult-server| through ``.properties`` files.
+These settings can also be directly provided to |catapult-client| through ``.properties`` files.
 The header of each of the tables below indicates which file contains that table's properties.

 .. note:: For **network**-related properties, read the :doc:`Configuring network properties <configuring-network-properties>` guide.